nicancies/partnership-prediction-ieeeaccess/corpus-scripts/README.md

 These documents constitute a key input for classifying, by criticality, the key factors for predicting inter-agency partnership performance.
 The scripts point to co-financed and non-co-financed projects of the Asian Development Bank (AsDB), the International Fund for Agricultural Development (IFAD), the United Nations Development Program (UNDP), and the World Bank (WB).

-The scripts were prepared by Mr. Gonçalo Braz of the University of Minho (PT) in the framework and under the specifications and coordination of the above PhD research project.
+This repository's scripts were prepared by Mr. Gonçalo Braz of the University of Minho (PT) in the framework and under the specifications and coordination of the above PhD research project.